 SCULPTURE EXHIBITION: The Possibilities of Dreams

 26th Feb 2015 – 24th May, Museum of Art and History of Guanajuato

 10 bronze sculptures born from the fantastic imagery of the artist Leonora Carrington, one of the ultimate representatives of surrealism in Latin America, of English origin and settled in Mexico since 1942 until her death in 2011.
 This exhibit, property of Fundición Artística Velasco, is presented as a well-deserved posthumous homage, being awarded with the National Award of Sciences and Arts, the ultimate recognition given by the Mexican government in the field of Fine Arts.
-More information.
+More information about the sculpture exhibition.

 ‘Leonora and me’ by Joanna Moorhead, The Guardian:

 ‘Leonora Carrington ran off with Max Ernst, hung out with Picasso, fled the Nazis and escaped from a psychiatric hospital.
 Joanna Moorhead travels to Mexico to track down her long-lost cousin, one of Britain’s finest – and neglected – surrealists.’
 Read More of the article…